keystonejs/prisma-day-2021-workshop/README.md

 I'm fairly new to `ts`, and like it a lot, but without a formal style, it can become unmanagable.

-With these caveats in mind, enjoy this latest release of @jeds prisma-day app, polished endlessly by @qfunq (it deserves it, Keystone 6 is the best CMS out there, Next, best in class, and same for prisma), and be fully aware this application is in a `testing` phase.
+With these caveats in mind, enjoy this latest release of @jeds prisma day workshop app, ported to Keystone 26, with useful contrib from @Guatam Singh, and polished endlessly by qfunq (it deserves it, Keystone 6 is the best CMS out there, Next, best in class, the same for prisma, and jeds code pulls it all together in a very useful way), and be fully aware, however solid it seems, this application is still in a `testing` phase.